 First impressions count, and your appearance is part of the professional image you are trying to convey.
 If you turn up to your interview dressed too casually or inappropriately, you are unlikely to be offered the position.

 Feel free to wear your facial piercings and flaunt your tattoos at home, but cover them up at your interview.
 Of course, it goes without saying that you should never wear a very short skirt or a low cut top, you are acting as a role model for the children in your care.

 If you want to be successful in your interview, you need to be fully prepared.
 You will never be offered the post if it's obvious that you know nothing about the school or role that you have applied for.

-Avoid this problem by reading some sample questions in advance and preparing some stock responses to the most obvious topics that are likely to arise so that you won't be caught unawares.
+Avoid this problem by reading some teaching assistant interview questions in advance and preparing some stock responses to the most obvious topics that are likely to arise so that you won't be caught unawares.

 It sounds obvious, but you need to appear to be peachy keen and engaged throughout the interview process.
 Remember that you are being observed from the moment that you walk through the school's door.

 If you are being shown around the premises, interact with the children, ask questions and engage with the staff.

 If you stand at the back of the group ignoring the children and never speaking a word, you will seem to be lacking in the enthusiasm and eagerness that the panel are looking for in a successful candidate.